pt9999/fixlang-minilib-collection/docs/Minilib.Collection.RBTree.md

 #### insert

-Type: `[a : Std::LessThan, a : Minilib.Collection.RBTree::RBNode::RBNodeElem] a -> Minilib.Collection.RBTree::RBNode::RBNode a -> (Std::I64, Minilib.Collection.RBTree::RBNode::RBNode a)`
+Type: `[a : Minilib.Collection.RBTree::RBNode::RBNodeElem, a : Std::LessThan] a -> Minilib.Collection.RBTree::RBNode::RBNode a -> (Std::I64, Minilib.Collection.RBTree::RBNode::RBNode a)`

 `node.insert(x)` inserts an element `x` using default `LessThan` ordering.
 Returns the size difference and the changed node.